etaler/Etaler/docs/source/DeveloperNotes.md

 This file documents some facts about the codebase that might be useful for it's developers and users.

-* The `Error.hpp` file provides the `et_assert()` macro for function pre/post condition checking.
-It should be replaced with C++20 contracts when avaliable.
+* `Error.hpp` provides a few ways to check if the program is runnign correctly.
+* `et_assert` works like C asserts.
+But it is not dieabled in a release build.
+  * Aborts the entire program when condition check fails.
+  * The least overhead
-  * Use it to check for function pre and post condition fails.
+  * Use it in core/lowlevel code
-  * You can also throw an `EtError` if you like it for recoverable errors.
+* `et_check` throws an `EtError` exception.
-  * Not disabled in release builds

-* `Error.hpp` also provides the `ASSERT()` macro that works exactly like C `assert()`.
-But
-  * Does not generate a unused variable warning in a release build
+  * More overhead
+  * Recoverable
+* `ASSERT` is C assert but doesn't cause unused variable warning.

 * Address Sanitizer is your good friend to debug buffer overflows if you are on Linux or OS X.
   * But it might cause Etaler not able to detect OpenCL platforms.